drummerdude2003/CursedDlls.BepinEx/README.md

 Doesn't add any features by itself, but is required for some plugins to work

+#### `Cursed.BetterBipods` -- improves bipod recoil

+Bipods now have balanced recoil, more rearward than upward

 #### `Cursed.FullAuto` -- make closed-bolt rifles and handguns be full-auto

 Makes all closed bolt rifles and handguns have a full auto safety setting.
 This excludes:
 * Handguns without a safety (I.E. Glocks, TT-33, etc)
 * Semi Auto Shotguns (full auto with those is handelled differently currently unknown to us, might be with slam fire)

-#### `Cursed.BetterBipods` -- improves bipod recoil

-Bipods now have balanced recoil, more rearward than upward
+#### `Cursed.LoadScene` -- load any scene with a button press

+You can edit which scene is loaded with CTRL+0-9 by editing the configuration file at `<H3VR folder>/BepInEx/config/dll.cursed.loadscene.cfg` (you need to run the game at least once for it to be generated.)

 #### `Cursed.RemoveAttachmentChecks` -- removes checks related to attachments